Revolution 9: Structure and content

-"Revolution 9" is a sound collage, which has been described as piece of experimental, avant-garde, musique concrète, surrealist, and psychedelic music.
+"Revolution 9" is a sound collage, which has been described as piece of experimental, avant-garde, musique concrète, surrealist, noise music, and psychedelic music.
 The piece begins with a slow piano theme in the key of B minor and the voice of an EMI engineer repeating the words "number nine", quickly panning across the stereo channels.
 Both the piano theme and the "number nine" loop recur many times during the piece, serving as a motif.
 Lennon later said of the track and its production:

 Revolution 9 was an unconscious picture of what I actually think will happen when it happens; just like a drawing of a revolution.
 All the thing was made with loops.
 I had about 30 loops going, fed them onto one basic track.
 I was getting classical tapes, going upstairs and chopping them up, making it backwards and things like that, to get the sound effects.
 One thing was an engineer's testing voice saying, "This is EMI test series number nine."
 I just cut up whatever he said and I'd number nine it.
 Nine turned out to be my birthday and my lucky number and everything.
 I didn't realise it: it was just so funny the voice saying, "number nine"; it was like a joke, bringing number nine into it all the time, that's all it was.

 Much of the track consists of tape loops that are faded in and out, several of which are sampled from performances of classical music.
-Works that have been specifically identified include the Vaughan Williams motet O Clap Your Hands, the final chord from Sibelius' Symphony No. 7, and the reversed finale of Schumann's Symphonic Studies.
-Other loops include violins from "A Day in the Life" and sped up loops from Tomorrow Never Knows.
+Works that have been specifically identified include the Vaughan Williams motet O Clap Your Hands, the final chord from Sibelius's Symphony No. 7, and the reversed finale of Schumann's Symphonic Studies.
+Other loops include violins from "A Day in the Life" and sped up loops from "Tomorrow Never Knows".
 Part of the Arabic song "Awal Hamsa" by Farid al-Atrash is included shortly after the 7-minute mark.
 There are also loops of unidentified operatic performances, backwards mellotron, violins and sound effects, a reversed, noisy, and often very warped oboe/cello duet with orchestral clatter as background noise, a reversed electric guitar in the key of E major, loud cymbals, and a reversed string quartet in the key of E-flat major.